skillitzimberg/ua-clone/PLANNING.md

 * New Arrival: boolean
 * Outlet: boolean
 * Best Seller: boolean
-- [ ] Click on Men in main menu navigates to display of all Gender category: Men items
+- [x] Click on Men in main menu navigates to display of all Gender category: Men items
-- [ ] Click on Women in main menu navigates to display of all Gender category: Women items
+- [x] Click on Women in main menu navigates to display of all Gender category: Women items
-- [ ] Click on Boys in main menu navigates to display of all Gender category: Boys items
+- [x] Click on Boys in main menu navigates to display of all Gender category: Boys items
-- [ ] Click on Girls in main menu navigates to display of all Gender category: Girls items
+- [x] Click on Girls in main menu navigates to display of all Gender category: Girls items
+- [x] Click on Men in main menu navigates to display of men Gender category: Men items
+- [x] Click on Women in main menu navigates to display of women Gender category: Women items
+- [x] Click on Boys in main menu navigates to display of boys Gender category: Boys items
+- [x] Click on Girls in main menu navigates to display of girls Gender category: Girls items

 ## Planned Item Display Components
 Reuse: